orhun/personal-blog/content/stdout-vs-stderr.md

 <!-- more -->

 I have been using the terminal (i.e. command-line) for most of my day-to-day things for a while now.
-I was always fascinated by the fact that how quick and convenient the command-line might be and that's why I'm a proponent of using CLI (command-line) or TUI (terminal user interface) applicating over GUI (graphical user interface) applications, when it is possible.
+I was always fascinated by the fact that how quick and convenient the command-line might be and that's why I'm a proponent of using CLI (command-line) or TUI (terminal user interface) applications over GUI (graphical user interface) applications, when it is possible.
 On top of my already existing preference, I started to wholeheartedly believe that the <g>terminal is the future</g> after seeing the recent developments in the terminal user experience with tools like [Zellij](https://zellij.dev/) and GPU-powered terminal emulators such as [Alacritty](https://alacritty.org/)/[Wezterm](https://wezfurlong.org/wezterm/)/[Rio](https://raphamorim.io/rio/).
 When this huge potential is combined with a robust systems programming language such as [Rust](https://www.rust-lang.org/), the result is often times a very smooth terminal and development experience which I think every developer appreciates when it comes to effectiveness, speed and safety.

 That is most likely why I was drawn into building terminal user interface applications with Rust in the first place.
 When I built my first ever Rust/TUI project, [kmon](https://github.com/orhun/kmon), I was surprised by how the limits of a simple thing such as a terminal can be pushed to build applications which gets you addicted to using terminals even more.
 Couple of years later, I'm one of the maintainers of [Ratatui](https://ratatui.rs/) which is a Rust library for cooking up TUIs and I'm blessed to be one of the core team members which revived the unmaintained [tui-rs](https://github.com/fdehau/tui-rs) library as Ratatui last year.

-When you take all of this into account, as a daily terminal user and a command-line _develover_, I'm tackling new terminal related issues every day.
+When you take all of this into account, as a daily terminal user and a command-line developer, I'm tackling new terminal related issues every day.
 Sometimes I come across really interesting questions and problems.
 As you might expect, this blog post is the fruit of one of those questions.

 > <glitched>Why stdout is faster than stderr?</glitched>